The Ultimate Guide to Building Slack Workflows in 2023

 Building Slack workflows is the secret to overcoming the inefficiencies that emerge as organizations get larger.

-We all need processes to help our teams stay organized and moving work forward.
+We all need processes to help our teams stay organized and move work forward.
 But, these processes are tediously manual.
 We've all had the experience of work disappearing into the black hole of Slack DMs or crowded team channels.

-But, what if we had a way to structure our processes into forms that people fill out in Slack, that automatically route their request to the right people to follow up?
+But what if we had a way to structure our processes into forms that people fill out in Slack that automatically route their requests to the right people to follow up?
 That's where Slack workflows can help.